waku-org/specs/standards/core/rln-contract.md

 #### Grace period and membership extension

-On the one hand, memberships must expire, otherwise a one-time payment would give a user the right to potentially infinite resource usage.
+Membership extension does not require a new deposit.
-On the other hand, the “soft” expiration suggested above is likely sufficient while balancing abuse prevention and ease of implementation:
+However, the opportunity cost of locked-up capital plus gas fees for extension transactions make extensions non-free.

-- although extending a membership doesn’t require a new deposit, keeping the original deposit locked up plus paying gas fees imposes cost on membership extension;
+Moreover, a legitimate user is unlikely to risk their membership being taken over at any moment by not renewing their membership.
-- a legitimate user is unlikely to risk their membership being taken over at any moment by not renewing their membership.
+We argue that no new deposit requirement for membership extension is sufficient for the initial mainnet deployment.

 ## Implementation Suggestions